 enters into the discretized evolution of the internal energy density.

-However, if one goes by Eq.
-(25.65) does this
+However, if one starts from Eq.
+(25.65), this leads, with

 \[ \begin{align} \md{\rho} = -\rho_1\nabla\cdot\mathbf{v} \end{align} \]